sartography/SpiffWorkflow/doc/basics.rst

 especially the flash animations showing how each type of task works.

 .. note::
-   The TaskSpec classes named "ThreadXXXX" **not** create any Python threads, but logical threads based on the model in http://www.workflowpatterns.com.
+   The TaskSpec classes named "ThreadXXXX" do **not** create any Python threads, but logical threads based on the model in http://www.workflowpatterns.com.
 There is no Python threading implemented.